15 Feb Online Counselling Australia

 How can I organise an online counselling session?

 Online counselling should not replace any assistance you may already be receiving.
 However, it can be useful additional support when you need it.
 If your situation feels very distressing and overwhelming, it may be best to first contact your GP for a face to face referral to a Mental Health Professional in your area.

 Before an initial online counselling session, we set up a 15-min no obligation talk about whether online counselling is suitable for you.

-Online counselling with me is only available if you are living in Australia.
+Online counselling with me is only available if you are over 18 years old and living in Australia.

 Obligation free 15 minute chat

-Contact me and I will be in touch with you soon.
+I would love to hear from you.
+Contact me and I will be in touch soon.

 Anna (0420 361 800)